 Further interrogating the emergency conditions that preceded the pandemic for multiply marginalized communities, Desirée Valentine takes up the chronic injustices that undergird the racialized production of disability, or, as she puts it, racialized disablement.
 Valentine shows that a declaration of emergency depends on an assumed backdrop of normality where resources are not scarce, institutions function adequately to meet the needs of their constituents, and vulnerability to harm and suffering is not expected.
 These conditions are simply not met for many people.
 A simple distinction between normal life and emergency conditions, therefore, elides the ongoing racialized disablement enforced through state policy.
 Valentine argues that attending to the conjuncture of disability and racism is necessary to the response of emergency conditions both during and beyond the COVID pandemic.
-Savin and Valentine, respectively, attend to the economic and racialized disabled people.
-Attending to these co-constitutive axes of oppression is central to the focus of disability justice and essential for effective interventions in crisis management, as well as crisis prevention.
+Savin and Valentine, respectively, attend to the economic and racialized discrimination that form part and parcel of the ableism experienced by multiply marginalized disabled people.
+Attending to these coconstitutive axes of oppression is central to the focus of disability justice and essential for effective interventions in crisis management, as well as crisis prevention.